AdobeDocs/campaign-web.en/help/v8/audience/create-audience.md

 1. A workflow canvas appears, featuring two default activites:

     * **[!UICONTROL Build audience]**: This is the starting point of your workflow, allowing you to create an audience and use it as a foundation for your workflow.
+[Learn how to configure a Build audience activity](../workflows/activities/build-audience.md)

     * **[!UICONTROL Save audience]**: This represents the final step in your workflow, enabling you to save the results as a new audience.
+[Learn how to configure a Save audience activity](../workflows/activities/save-audience.md)

-1. Customize your workflow by adding as many activites as required.
+1. If you want to perform additional operation after the **[!UICONTROL Build audience]** activity, add as many activities as required into your workflow.
 For more information on how the configure workflow activities, refer to the [workflows documentation](../workflows/activities/about-activities.md).

     >[!NOTE]
     >